michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 16. He will come and destroy those husbandmen, and will give the vinery to others.
 But when they heard, they said, May this not be!

-17. But he beheld them, and said, And what is that which is written, The stone which the builders rejected is become the head of the corner?The head corner of the angle.
+17. But he beheld them, and said, And what is that which is written, The stone which the builders rejected is become the head of the corner?

 18. And every one who shall fall upon this stone shall be broken; and every one on whom it shall fall it will scatter him.